dhdb19/m3400_elites/paper/3_theory.typ

 Though there are technically infinite possible outcomes (states $s$ of the world), for example sake we can assume legislators may think of four states of the world: The project is (1) completed on-time and in-budget, (2) completed a little over-budget and late, (3) severely over-budget and very late, (4) never completed.
 Legislators assign each state a likelihood of occurring (personal/subjective probability $p$), e.g. $(60%, 20%, 15%, 5%)$ in order, where the probabilities sum up to $100%$.
 Legislators can choose between two acts $a$: For simplicity sake, assume they choose between voting in favor appropriating the funds (act $a_f$) and voting against (act $a_g$).
-Each act is associated with some value or payoff $A$, e.g. $A_f$ is the votes gained by voting for the project, if act $a_f$ is chosen, and $A_g$ is the votes gained if act $a_g$ is chosen.
+Each act is associated with some value or payoff $A$, e.g. $A_f$ is the votes gained by voting for the project, if act $a_f$ is chosen, and $A_g$ is the votes gained if act $a_g$ is chosen, i.e. the legislator votes against the project.
 Finally, each payoff is assigned a utility $u(A_f)$ and $u(A_g)$, according to some utility function $u$ that is idiosyncratic to the legislator.
-A utility function $u$ separate from the value $A$ is used to allow for diminishing marginal utility #pre_cite(<edwards-1954>, prefix: [see], supplement: none)@savage-1972, in practical terms, in a 100,000 voter constituency the 50,001st gained is more important than the 99,999th.
+A utility function $u$ separate from the value $A$ is used to allow for diminishing marginal utility #pre_cite(<edwards-1954>, prefix: [see], supplement: none)@savage-1972, or in practical terms, in a 100,000 voter constituency the 50,001st vote gained is more important than the 99,999th.
 The total payoff fore each state is given by @3_rail.
 Note that for each state a legislator gains $A_a$ votes, where $A_a$ is the votes gained by the supporters of the chosen act $a$, and at the same loses votes $A_(#sym.not a)$, where $A_(#sym.not a)$ is the number of supporters of the act not chosen.
-For instance, under purely economic voting, supporters of act $a_f$, voting in favor of th project, may include land lords in the cities, which the the new rail line will connect, as they expect an increase in demand, allowing them to raise rents.
+For instance, under purely economic voting, supporters of act $a_f$, approving the project, may include land lords in the cities, which the the new rail line will connect, as they expect an increase in demand, allowing them to raise rents.
 Supporters of act $a_g$, voting against the project, may include airline executives, who expect a new long-distance rail service to cut into their bottom line.
-In those states, in which the rail project is chosen, but is delayed and over-budget, the legislator is additionally penalized (pen.) with losing voters for incompetence, increases taxes to fund the cost overrun, etc.
+In those states, in which the rail project is chosen, but is delayed and over-budget, the legislator is additionally penalized (pen.) with losing voters for incompetence, anticipated increased taxes to fund the cost overrun, etc.
-The penalty is accordingly taken into account as additional votes (arithmetically expressed as fewer voters lost) for legislators, who voted against the project.
+The penalty is accordingly taken into account as additional votes for legislators, who voted against the project (arithmetically expressed as fewer voters lost).
 Finally, to choose among the alternatives, legislators will/should calculate the expected utility of each act, so in this case by $E(u(a))=0.6*u(s_(1a)) + 0.2*u(s_(2a))+ 0.15*u(s_(3a)) + 0.05*u(s_(4a))$, substituting $a$ for the respective act, and choose the act with the higher expected utility.
 Assuming a majority of legislators found the expected utility of voting in favor to be greater than voting against, the second stage, with the news of the delay and cost overrun, can be outlined in a similar way to the first stage.
 The possible states of the world may now include: The project will be (1) completed with the specified delay and cost increase, (2) further delayed and over-budget, and (3) never completed, and a possible distribution of subjective probabilities for one legislator may be $(30%, 60%, 10%)$, in order, with acts $a_(f f)$ voting to continue the funding and $a_(g g)$ voting to stop the project (see @3_rail_second).